Many people say they live in an apartment, and just about everyone claims to know what one is, but how, exactly, do you define the word "apartment"?

 What It All Means

 As you can see from the above discussion, the definition of an apartment is a bit complex, and in both common parlance and the media, you'll notice the word being used in different ways.

 It's easiest to think of "apartment" as having the following two basic meanings:

 - Meaning #1: A living space in a residential building.
 When people use the term "apartment" this way, it's architectural and without regard to legal ownership issues.
 The living space may consist of one room or a set of rooms, and it may be one of a few or several such spaces in the building.
 In other words, whether the inhabitants of the space rent or own it, it's still an apartment.
 This definition includes co-ops and condos.

 - Meaning #2: Any rented living space.
 This definition excludes living spaces in which the residents are the owners.
-So, co-ops and condos aren't apartments under this definition (except for the situation in which the current resident is renting the co-op or condo from its owner).
-Also, if the inhabitants of a single-family house pay rent to live there, then (from their perspective) the house is their apartment.
+So, co-ops and condos aren't apartments under this definition.
+If the inhabitants of a single-family house pay rent to live there, then (from their perspective) the house is their apartment.